lupomontero/gal/README.md

 ## Before you get started

-1. Create a project on Google Cloud...
+1. Create a project on Google Cloud
+2. Enable Google Drive API for project
+3. Create credentials
+  1. Where will you be calling the API from?
+     `Web Server (e.g.: node.js, Tomcat)`
+  2. What data will you be accessing?
+     `Application data`
+  3. Are you using Google App Engine or Google Compute Engine?
+     `No`
+  4. Create a service account
+    1. Service account name
-2. ...
+    2. Service account id
+    3. Key type: `json`
+  5. Download key

 ## Options